 Since our inpatient experience emphasizes the care of acutely ill patients and complex medical problems, we have developed our outpatient program to maintain the breadth of experience internists need and resemble the experience of an internist practicing in a real-world outpatient environment.
 One-third of resident training time is spent in a variety of outpatient settings.

 Caring for these complex and high-need patients is an important mission of the hospital and the department.
 While in clinic, residents are given outstanding supervision and education by the full-time faculty, with at least one faculty member present for every two or three residents in clinic -- a ratio found in very few programs.
 Faculty members are fully devoted to resident teaching and supervision during their clinic attending time and do not have personal patients of their own.
 Residents develop a long-term relationship with their own group of patients during the three years of the program.
 G1s see an average of 4-5 patients and G2s and G3s an average of 5-6 patients each clinic half-day.

 While on inpatient teaching service rotations residents' clinic afternoons occur in rotation with the admitting schedule so that a resident is neither post-call nor admitting patients on a clinic day.
 The clinic schedule also assures that G1s and G2s from the same teaching service team are in clinic on separate afternoons.
 This allows each resident to have a clinic session that is uninterrupted by calls concerning inpatients on their team.

 G1 residents have a separate outpatient block that includes individualized training and experience in general internal medicine at our ANGMA-COC clinic as well as experience in outpatient subspecialty clinics.
 The rotation also includes education in chemical dependency and experience working in a transitional care unit (TCU) setting.
-In addition to outpatient subspeciatly experience, G1 residents spend 2 weeks in the emergency department.
+In addition to outpatient subspecialty experience, G1 residents spend 2 weeks in the emergency department.